hollyyfc/project-2-stats_r_us/README.md

 - **Images**

 Since we want to build a function that can let users choose different images to apply the filters, we need to pre-gather some images and upload to our app.
 All the qualified images, either for testing or building purpose, will be uploaded here.

-- **Data**

-All useful datasets about colorblindness statistics will be put under this folder.
-These will be mostly used for basic ggplot visualizations making.

-- **Presentation**

-This is the folder for presentation using xaringan.

 ### Citations